alexeevt/epidemic/README.md

 I am interested in looking at automatic granular scaliing and stress testing.
 While many tools such as terraform or mesos support automatic scaling, it is often difficult to set this up in a granular way.
 For instance, if you manage a pipeline including a web server and a spark cluster, it is most likely that they do not need to be scaled at the same time.

+## Goals
+* Orchestrate containers.
+* Automation and efficient scaling.

-### Technology summary
+## Technology

 Dataset: Simple patient records and post visit summary will be generated for this project.
 Each patient's data will include 1.3 GB of images and 10 pages of text records.
 I will use CT images of phantoms from my previous research and generate arbitrary text data to mimic patient health history and diagnosis.

 Resource type: S3 bucket

-1. Use Docker for containerization.
-2. Deploy multiple pipelines for data aggregationg for billing and clinical records using Jenkins.
+* Deploy multiple pipelines for data aggregationg for billing and clinical records using Jenkins.
+* Use Docker for containerization.
+* Kubernetes or Mesos for container orchestration and scaling.
-3. Check quality of data using Spark Streaming.
+* Check quality of data using Spark Streaming.

-### Pipeline:
+## Pipeline:

 <img src="img/.png" width="800">